SergKolo/launcher-list-indicator/README.md

 ### Side Notes

-This indicator is related in codebase and logic to [mouse-profile-indicator](https://github.com/SergKolo/mouse-profile-indicator) , which allows easy switching between speeds of a mouse.
+- This indicator is related in codebase and logic to [mouse-profile-indicator](https://github.com/SergKolo/mouse-profile-indicator) , which allows easy switching between speeds of a mouse.

+- This indicator has been featured on [OMG!Ubuntu](http://www.omgubuntu.co.uk/2016/08/switch-profiles-unity-launcher-pinned-apps) and [WebUpd8](http://www.webupd8.org/2016/08/switch-between-multiple-lists-of-apps.html)